mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggVanadiumCorrections-v1.rst

 (both IntegrationWorkspace and CurvesWorkspace have to be passed as input properties, If these two properties are not passed, they will be re-calculated provided that a VanadiumWorkspace is passed which is not recommended).

-alternatively but not recommended if it can be avoided, calculating the correction features from the Vanadium diffraction data.
+All the calculations (integration, sums, divisions, etc.) are done in the d-spacing space.

 This algorithm is used as a child algorithm in the algorithms :ref:`algm-EnggFocus` and :ref:`algm-EnggCalibrateFull`.